Sustainability and the Environment

 - No bovine growth hormones or antibiotics are given to the free range grass fed dairy cows that produce the rich, creamy milk that becomes the butter used in our shortbread recipe.

-- 100% vegetarian; no animal fats are used in any of Walkers recipes.
-The Company is also a member of the Vegetarian Society.
+- Our products are suitable for vegetarians and the Company is a member of the Vegetarian Society.

 - Raw ingredients sourced as locally as possible.

 - Support local trades, businesses and charities.

 - Certified to produce Organic products by the Soil Association.

 - No hardened vegetable oils are used in our chocolate.

 Walkers Shortbread won a Green Apple Environmental Award in the national campaign to find Scotland's greenest companies, councils and communities.
 Walkers won the Gold Award for the Food & Drink sector.